adam-p/danforth-east/README.md

 * `/renew-member`: Add "member since" and "last renewed" to the member renew form.
 (The latter is kind of there now, but not visible enough.)

-* `/new-member`: Start duplicate email check when focus leaves the field, rather than on submit?

-* Re-think `/renew-member`.
-Maybe it should just flow from `/new-member`, the same way the self-serve stuff detects a renewal.

 ### Technical